S-Nainika/About-Me/README.md

 <div align="left">

 ### 🌱 **Bio**
-- 💻 Just your average third-year student juggling assignments, projects, and a little sleep.
+- 💻  A BTech student constantly learning and experimenting with new tech, from web development to AI, while navigating deadlines and projects.🚀
-- 📫 **Reach me at**: [tatheerfathima2004@gmail.com](mailto:tatheerfathima2004@gmail.com) or connect on [LinkedIn](https://linkedin.com/in/tatheer-fathima-5ba16b275).
+- 😄 **Fun Fact**: What seemed impossible at first is now my favorite part of the journey—coding has become my passion. 💻❤️#EngineeringJourney
-- 😄 **Fun Fact**: Tried fixing a bug once and ended up creating three more. #CoderLife
+- 📫 **Reach me at**: [nainikasatyala1712@gmail.com](mailto:nainikasatyala1712@gmail.com) or connect on [LinkedIn](https://linkedin.com/in/satyala-nainika-900195322).

 </div>